Long Cove Point Association

 Panoramic View of Long Cove in the 1920s

 (Based on information in John Neff's A Witness to History: The Story of Long Cove, 1996).
 A second edition of Mr. Neff’s book was released in Nov.
 2021.
-Additional information can be found
+Additional information can be found by clicking here.

 From 1482 on, men sailed from Bristol, England and elsewhere to the area that became Bristol, Maine, including John Cabot (1497), Sebastian Cabot (1509), and Martin Pring (1603 & 1606).